 5 Game Changing Strategies to Improve your Soccer Performance

 Soccer is known for being a mentally and physically demanding sport.
-It requires high amounts of energy, endurance, and concentration from each player on the team.
+It requires high amounts of energy, endurance, and concentration for 90 minutes from each player on the team.
 As many elite soccer players know, training is important, but proper nutrition is the key to optimal performance.
 Here are some simple, but game changing, food strategies to help all soccer players improve their performance:

 - Here is a list of quality carbohydrates:

 - Whole wheat items: such as breads and pastas

 - Hot and cold cereals: such as oatmeal and any low-added sugar, bran/whole wheat varieties (for example, Raisin Bran and Shredded Wheat)

 - Fruits and vegetables

 - Beans, peas, and legumes